Infrastructure

 The new challenge could mean that the Southern Bypass project could fail to meet its target if the issue is not resolved.

-The Kenya National Highways Authority (KeNHA) has, however, assured Nairobi residents that the section between Kibera and Dagoretti Road will be opened to motorists by July and the one between Dagoretti and Kikuyu by end of the year.
+The Kenya National Highways Authority (KeNHA) has, however, assured Nairobi residents that the section between Kibera and Dagoretti Road will be opened to motorists by July and the one between Dagoretti and Kikuyu by the end of the year.

 “As soon as the pending issues are resolved by the authorities, we shall be in a position to execute some of the remaining phases of the project and still meet the scheduled delivery time,” said Shu Yilli, the project leader.